 Gazing through astronomical telescopes in his early teens led Steven to begin exploring astrology.
 He received a B.A. in Religion in 1971 from the University of North Carolina at Chapel Hill, and shortly thereafter began to establish his astrological practice.

-In 2002, Steven and Jodie decided to completely re-do their 1988 book on relationships, Skymates, this time in two volumes.
-Volume One, Skymates: Love, Sex, and Evolutionary Astrology, came out that same year, and the second volume, Skymates: The Composite Chart, followed in 2005.
+In 2002 Skymates was completely revamped and republished in two volumes.
+Volume One, Skymates: Love, Sex, and Evolutionary Astrology, came out that same year, and the second volume, Skymates 2: The Composite Chart, followed in 2005.
 In 2004, Seven Paws Press published Rafael Nasser's Under One Sky, which featured a chapter by Steven.
 In that project, twelve astrologers were given a woman’s birth information.
 Each created an interpretation.
 Chris Lorenz, writing in HOROSCOPE, wrote, “As a perpetual student myself, I wanted to know which astrologer did the best . . .
 Readers will come to their own conclusions about which astrologer was most on target, but for me, the clearest, most consistently accurate statements were given by Steven Forrest.”
 Changing pace, in 2002, Seven Paws Press published Steven's first novel, Stalking Anubis, a murder mystery featuring astrologer-detective Plato Mims.
-And in 2008, as the culmination of ten years of research, Steven released his Yesterday’s Sky: Astrology and Reincarnation.”
+And in 2008, as the culmination of ten years of research, Steven released Yesterday’s Sky: Astrology and Reincarnation.”
 That book was made possible by a generous grant from the Integrative Medicine Foundation, with which Steven has worked closely for some years.

 Visit our bookstore for most of these titles.